jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 ### Acknowledgements

-I'd like to thank the following for their guidance and support for the project, however major or minor:
+I'd like to thank the following for their guidance, support and contributions for the project, however major or minor:

 - My mentor, Owonikoko Oluwaseun
--
+- My step-in mentor, Jubril Akolade
-- Fellow coursemate Mia Rasmussen
+- My coursemate Mia Rasmussen
--
+- Software Tester and friend, Paolo Ferrier, for troubleshooting some CSS styling with me
 - My friend, Joshua Moss, for allowing me to use his image in the project